Md-Nadim-Mir/CSE-4111-Paralllel-Processing-Lab-using-MPI-and-CUDA-/README.md

 ## Lab Tasks

-- **Write an MPI program to multiply two matrices of size MxN and NxP**
+- Write a program to multiply K different matrices A of dimension MxN with matrices B of dimension NxP dimension matrices.
+Where K is the number of matrices.
-- **Write an MPI program to simulate a simple calculator.
-Perform each operation using a different process in parallel ✓**
+K * M * N <= 10^6; K * N * P<= 10^6; K * M * P <= 10^6;
+(a).
+Using MPI
+(b).
+Using CUDA
+Input: K, M, N, P
+Output: Time taken for multiplication

-- **Write an MPI program to count the words in a file & sort it in descending order of frequency of words that is, the highest occurring word must come first & the least occurring word must come last**
+- Write a program to count the words in a file and sort it in descending order of frequency of words i.e., highest occurring word must come first and the least occurring word must come last.
-- **Write a nMPI program using synchronous send.
-The sender process sends a word to the receiver.
-The second process receives the word, toggles each letter of the word and sends it back to the first process.
-Both processes use synchronous send operations ✓**
-- **Write an MPI program to add an array of size N using two processes.
-Print the result in the root process.
-Investigate the amount of time taken by each process ✓**
-- **Write a Cuda program for matrix multiplication**
+(a).
+Using MPI
+(b).
+Using CUDA
+Input: No. of processes, (Text input from file)
+Output: Total time, top 10 occurrences

-- **Write a Cuda program to find out the maximum common subsequence**
+- A phonebook is given as a file.
+Write a program to search for all the contacts matching a name.
+(a).
+Using MPI
+(b).
+Using CUDA
+Input: No. of processes, (phonebook from file)
+Output: Total time, Matching names and contact numbers

-- **Given a paragraph & a pattern like %x%.
-Now write a Cuda program to find out the line number where %x% this pattern exists in the given paragraph**
+- Given a paragraph and a pattern like %x%, write a program to find out the number of occurrences of the given pattern inside the text.
+(a).
+Using MPI
+(b).
+Using CUDA
+Input: No. of processes, (paragraph from file)
+Output: Total time, No. of occurrences of the patter

 ## Basic Instructions of MPI